 One particular type of NET has a wicked trick up its sleeve.
 This one will over-secrete a hormone called Serotonin which can often cause fibrosis in your abdominal area, potentially causing obstructions and damage to major organs and blood vessels.
 It’s not finished though, it will also try to introduce fibrosis to the right side of your heart causing more life threatening issues.
 In addition to common symptoms of flushing, this type and others will also make you feel weak, fatigued, pain, agitated, anxious, dizzy, nauseous, jaundiced, acid reflux, skin irritation, anemic, lose weight and give you heart palpitations.
-It’s a real Witch’s Brew of symptoms.
+It’s a real Witch’s Brew of symptoms and living with it is often not easy.
 Its main trick is to prevent you from being correctly diagnosed and it’s pretty good at it.

 However, it has a ‘finale’ trick.
 Neuroendocrine Cancer actually wants to kill you, and if it’s left to plough its relentless path throughout your body, that’s exactly what it will do, slowly but surely.